Exact Mean Square Linear Stability Analysis for SGD: Stability of first and second moments

 The dependence of $ \etaVar $ on the batch size $B$ may not be immediate to see from the theorem.
 However, we can prove the following (see proof in App.~\ref{app:MonotonicityProof}). \begin{proposition}[Monotonicity of the stability threshold] Assume that $ \params^* $ is a twice differentiable interpolating minimum.
-Then $ \etaVar $ is a non-decreasing function of $ B $. \end{proposition} This result implies that decreasing the batch size can only decrease the stability threshold, which settles with the empirical observations, \eg in \citep{wu2018sgd}.
-Additionally, since $ \etaVar $ is non-decreasing with $B$, and for $ B = n$ it equals $ \etaMean $, we have that the gap between $ \lambda_{\max}(\CC^\dagger\DD) $ and $ \lambda_{\max}(\HH) $ is non-negative for all $ B \in [1,n] $ and non-increasing in $B$.
+Then $ \etaVar $ is a non-decreasing function of $ B $. \end{proposition} This result implies that decreasing the batch size can only impair stability, which settles with empirical observations, \eg in \citep[Fig.~1]{wu2018sgd}.
+Additionally, since $ \etaVar $ is non-decreasing with $B$, and for $ B = n$ it equals $ \etaMean $, we have that the gap between $ \lambda_{\max}(\CC^\dagger\DD) $ and $ \lambda_{\max}(\HH) $ is nonnegative for all $ B \in [1,n] $ and non-increasing in $B$.
 For stable minima, $ \lambda_{\max}(\CC^\dagger\DD) $ is bounded from above by $ 2/\eta $.
-This suggests that training with smaller batches leads to lower $ \lambda_{\max}(\HH) $ which results in smoother predictor functions \citep{mulayoffNeurips}.
+This suggests that training with smaller batches leads to lower $ \lambda_{\max}(\HH) $, \ie flatter minima, which aligns with experimental results \citep{keskar2016large,jastrzkebski2017three}.

 At what rate does $ \etaVar $ increase with $B$ towards $ \etaMean $?
 To understand this, note that $\DD$ is a convex combination of two matrices, where $p$ represents the combination weight.
 The first matrix, $\HH \otimes \HH$, is associated with full batch SGD ($ B = n $), while the second matrix, $\frac{1}{n}\sum_{i=1}^n\HH_i \otimes \HH_i$, is related to single sample SGD ($ B = 1 $).
 We can use this fact to explain the effect of the batch size on dynamical stability by presenting an equivalent stochastic process that has the same stability threshold as SGD (see proof in App.~\ref{app:equivalent algorithm proof}). \begin{proposition}[Equivalent mixture process] Let \emph{\texttt{ALG}}$ (p) $ be a stochastic optimization algorithm in which